ghofarsidik/FE_Mama_Recipe/README.md

 ### Documentation

 The backend project was created by [Muhammad Risano](https://github.com/muhammadrisano) using Express.js.
-For the backend link, you can visit [Backend Peworld](https://github.com/ghofarsidik/BE_mama_recipe).
+For the backend link, you can visit [Backend Mama reciipe](https://github.com/ghofarsidik/BE_mama_recipe).

 ### Related Project